EB-5 Investment Opportunities for Texas Investors

 Download our EB-5 Project Risk Assessment Questionnaire

-According to the 2010 U.S. Census, Texas has a population of approximately 19.5 million people over the age of 16.
-Of this, there are approximately 12.7 million people in the labor force, with 11.6 million who are employed and 1 million who are unemployed.
-These population numbers represent approximately 8.9 million households.
+According to the 2023 U.S. Census, Texas has a population of approximately 30 million people, of which approximately 14.9 million are in the labor force.
+Of these, 14.5 million are employed, and 632,000 are unemployed.
+These population numbers represent approximately 10.2 million households.

 The capital of Texas is Austin, the largest city is Houston, and the largest metro area is the Dallas–Fort Worth–Arlington area.
-The gross domestic product (GDP) of Texas in 2010 was $1,208 billion.
-This implies a compound annual growth rate from 2000 to 2010 of 5.12% and a per capita GDP of $43,993.
-Texas is the second-largest economy in the United States by GDP.
+The real gross domestic product (GDP) of Texas in 2022 was $1.88 trillion.
+Real per capita GDP has increased from $47,664 in 2000 to an estimated $63,335 in 2023.
+Based on its GDP, Texas has the second-largest economy in the United States.

-EB5AN has EB-5 investment projects that are available to residents of the state of Texas.
-EB-5 investors from Texas can inquire about EB-5 investment projects that are currently open to investment and are sponsored by an EB5AN EB-5 regional center.
+EB5AN has EB-5 investment projects that are available to foreign nationals living anywhere in the world, including Texas.
+Contact us today to inquire about EB-5 investment projects that are currently open to investment and are sponsored by an EB5AN EB-5 regional center.

 No matter where you live in Texas, if you are a foreign national considering making an EB-5 investment, the team at EB5AN can help.
 Click here to schedule a call to learn more about currently available EB-5 investment opportunities.